OmicsDI/edu-dev/content/post/partners.md

 {{< figure src="/media/PX_logo.png">}}

-The [ProteomeXchange Consortium](wwww.proteomexchange.org) is a collaboration of currently three major mass spectrometry proteomics data repositories, [PRIDE](www.ebi.ac.uk/pride/archive) at EMBL-EBI in Cambridge (UK), [PeptideAtlas](www.peptideatlas.org) at ISB in Seattle (US), and [MASSive](massive.ucsd.edu) at UCSD (US) and [jPOST](http://jpostdb.org/) offering a unified data deposition and discovery strategy across all three repositories.
+The [ProteomeXchange Consortium](wwww.proteomexchange.org) is a collaboration of currently four major mass spectrometry proteomics data repositories, [PRIDE](www.ebi.ac.uk/pride/archive) at EMBL-EBI in Cambridge (UK), [PeptideAtlas](www.peptideatlas.org) at ISB in Seattle (US), and [MASSive](massive.ucsd.edu) at UCSD (US) and [jPOST](http://jpostdb.org/) offering a unified data deposition and discovery strategy across all three repositories.
 ProteomeXchange is a